2a regimen / 2a feels impossible

 I’m using the loop 720 if this matters.

 Glad you posted!
 I’ve been thinking of posting a similar message.
 I’ve got the YYF Loop 720 as well and I also end up getting sidewinders and other slop regularly.
 I recently put some thin lube into the bearing (following advice from the a video by the sellers of the YYF/YYT Match yoyo).
 In that same video, they talk about practicing 10s of thousands of loops to perfect it, so I got some finger tape (haven’t tried it yet) and have just been hammering on my loops.
 The 720 with thin lube does seem better, but from my experience, progress - in all yoyo styles I’ve tried - has been really slow, but particularly with looping and 0A.
 I’m currently able to get about 15 loops at a time (mixing in outside loops here and there to try to balance the string tension), only about half of them clean.
 If I get garbage/sidewinders I just keep looping and sometimes it will right itself.
 Looping was one of my favorite tricks to do with the Duncan Imperial when I was younger and I still really enjoy it.
 I’d love to get good at it with both hands and be able to do “real” 2A someday.
-I’d also love to hear what advice any throwers who went through this sort of frustration and are now competent 2A-ers (please!).
+I’d also love to hear what advice any throwers who went through this sort of frustration and are now competent 2A-ers have to offer (please!).

 Yeah that feeling of being able to do “real” 2a probably will never come with how perfect I feel like something has to be.
 When I started I was all like “I want to shoot the moon with both hands and do punching bags”.
 Then once I got a yoyo I was thinking “I’ll be happy if I can loop inside/outside and around the world with both hands”.
 Now I’m just trying to master inside loops on one hand lol